amadjarova/SocialNetwork/README.md

 # SocialNetwork

 This is a social network system where users can ask questions.
-This question can be of any kind and precisely for our reason the social network will support different topics.
+This question can be of any kind and for this reason the social network will support different topics.
 Data is stored in files.

 ## Commands
 - `signup`